AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational ("gravistatic") action.
 Real physical magnetism caused by the interaction of moving

-Note 1: For the magnetism
+Note 1: For

-of gravity could be considered well-known Coriolis
+the magnetism of gravity could be considered well-known Coriolis

-magnetic field intensity (induction) B .
+the magnetic field intensity (induction) B.

 However, these forces are in fact only a kinematic effect in

-a rotating frame of reference (angular velocity w
+a rotating frame of reference (angular velocity w),

-), occurring even in classical Newtonian mechanics ...
+occurring even in classical Newtonian mechanics ...

-In the field of electricity, magnetic
+In the field of electricity,

-phenomena are well manifested in normal laboratory
+magnetic phenomena are well manifested in normal

-negative electric charges are annulled on average, so they do not
+positive and negative electric charges are annulled on average,

-overlap dynamic magnetic effects.
-A metal wire (conductor) is
+so they do not overlap dynamic magnetic effects.
+A metal wire

-conductor with an electric current.
+uncharged) conductor with an electric current.

 In the field of gravity, however, the attractive